thefLink/DeepSleep/README.md

 ## Detection

 The callstack to a thread in the ```DelayExecution``` state includes unknown/tampered memory regions and additionally includes addresses to VirtualProtect().
 [Hunt-Sleeping-Beacons](https://github.com/thefLink/Hunt-Sleeping-Beacons) detects this.
-It may be possible to apply that metric to other C2 using a different technique to Sleep.
+It may be possible to apply that metric to other C2 using a different technique to wait between callbacks.

 ![Weird Stack](/Screens/WeirdTrace.png?raw=true "Weird Trace")